nogibjj/Mini_PJT_10_Introduction_to_PySpark_ISL/README.md

 * [PySpark Output File](pyspark_output.md)

 ### Remarks
 * Both `lib.py` and `main.py` generated logs.
 However, because the same process was repeated in `main.py`, this caused partial duplication in the log.
-To address this, the log now only records actions from `main.py`, and previous logs are deleted whenever `main.py` runs, ensuring a fresh log file is created each time.
+To address this, `main.py`, deleted previous and rewrite the log.